Life Flight lands on Katy Freeway after person is trapped in wreckage

-HOUSTON — Two children were injured and another person was killed in a 4-vehicle crash on the Katy Freeway early Tuesday morning, according to the Houston Police Department.
+HOUSTON — Two children were injured in a 4-vehicle crash on the Katy Freeway early Tuesday morning, according to the Houston Police Department.

 The children, a 3-year-old girl and an 8-year-old boy, were taken by Life Flight to Memorial Hermann Hospital in critical condition.

-Note: Editor's Note: A previous version of this story reported one person was killed in the crash.
-We have learned there were no fatalities in the accident this morning.